High-Acuity CIS Battle Ground: Best-of-Breed vs. EHR

-With High-Acuity CIS revenues projected to reach USD $2.1bn in 2027, the market will continue to present lucrative opportunities for both Best-of-Breed and EHR vendors.
-As geographies develop toward a more advanced level of EHR maturity, the opportunity for Best-of-Breed vendors will become more limited, with hospitals choosing ease and lower cost over clinical preference.
+The High Acuity CIS market will continue to present opportunities for both Best-of-Breed and EHR vendors.
+As markets develop toward a more advanced level of EHR maturity, the opportunity for Best-of-Breed vendors will become more limited, with hospitals choosing ease and lower cost over clinical preference.
 However, the more advanced hospitals with larger budgets will continue to opt for higher-end Best-of Breed solutions, specifically in more complex care settings such as the ICU and anaesthesia.
 In emerging markets, Best-of-Breed vendors will continue to succeed whilst EHR maturity remains low.

 About the Report

-The above analysis is a summary of some of the trends assessed by Signify Research in its upcoming High-Acuity Clinical Information Systems – World – 2023 market report.
+The above analysis is a summary of some of the trends Signify Research will be continuing to assess in its upcoming High-Acuity Clinical Information Systems – World – 2023 market report.
 This report is the second iteration, building on the previous edition published in 2021.
 It provides a data-centric and global outlook of the High-Acuity CIS market by product.
 The report blends primary data collected from in-depth interviews with healthcare professionals and technology vendors, to provide a balanced and objective view of the market.

 About Signify Research